Why choose this course

 Careers and graduate prospects

-Whatever your plans are, our MSc in International Relations is a great stepping stone in your career development.
+Whatever your plans, our MSc in International Relations is a great stepping stone in your career development.

-Through its assessed, three-month placement, the International Intervention pathway offers an excellent opportunity to develop a wide range of transferable skills and build personal networks which will significantly enhance your employment opportunities upon graduation.
+Through its assessed three-month placement, the International Intervention pathway offers an excellent opportunity to develop a wide range of transferable skills and build personal networks.
+These will significantly enhance your employment opportunities upon graduation.